 the online depression community has been infiltrated by alt-right recruiters deliberately preying on the vulnerable, and he goes into great detail describing the tactics used by the recruiters, and the pathway recruits take.

-NOBODY is talking about how the online depression community has been infiltrated by alt-right recruiters deliberately preying on the vulnerable.— Sad Marsh Ghost on a Nice Sunny Play Day (@MsHappyDieHappy) February 23, 2018
+NOBODY is talking about how the online depression community has been infiltrated by alt-right recruiters deliberately preying on the vulnerable.— Sad Squiggly Ghost Strangled Nicely on a Sunny Day (@MsHappyDieHappy) February 23, 2018

 There NEED to be public warnings about this.
 'Online pals' have attempted to groom me multiple times when at my absolute lowest.